percwg/perc-wg/draft-jones-tls-perc-dtls-id/draft-jones-tls-perc-dtls-id.md

 The dtls-id value is a random value that has no personal identifiable information associated with it.
 Thus, the value does not expose such information.
-It also has no particular security properties in and of itself, so being in plaintext in the `ClientHello` is not viewed as a security concern.
+It also has no particular security properties in and of itself, so being in plaintext in the `ClientHello` or `ServerHello` is not viewed as a security concern.

 However, the value does have significance to the receiver, thus changes to the `dtls-id` may result in unexpected behavior.
 For example, if Alice